TheMannu/Git-Github/Git Questions.md

 26. **How do you view all tags in a repository?**
     - Use `git tag` to list all tags in the repository.

+27. **What is `git blame` and how is it useful?**
+    - `git blame` shows which author made changes to each line of a file, useful for tracking down the origin of code or changes.

+28. **What is the purpose of `.gitignore`?**
+    - It is used to define files or directories that Git should not track or include in version control.

+29. **How do you remove a file from the staging area?**
+    - Use `git reset <file>` to unstage a file, keeping it in the working directory.